-Those who do not attend lab testing at the schedule time are required to re-schedule with the course facilitator and will be charged a lab testing re-scheduling fee.
+Those who do not attend lab testing at the scheduled time are required to reschedule with the course facilitator and will be charged a lab testing rescheduling fee.

-If a student is unsuccessful with the lab test, they are allowed to re-take the test one time and may be charged a lab testing re-scheduling fee.
+If a student is unsuccessful with a lab test, they are allowed to retake the test one time and may be charged a lab testing rescheduling fee.